sradics/digital-garden/_notes/Team Genius.md

 ---
 A team that, despite its internal strife, just gets lucky. b.
 A team that features so much talent that, despite itself, still manages to get across the finish line—though much less successfully than it might have otherwise. c.
 A team that is composed of some top-quality members, and others who just played easy riders but took a share of the credit. d.
 A team that fakes results to look like it succeeded. — location: [3985](kindle://book?action=open&asin=B00OG8AXKO&location=3985) ^ref-52680

 ---
+a.
+A team that, despite its internal strife, just gets lucky. b.
+A team that features so much talent that, despite itself, still manages to get across the finish line—though much less successfully than it might have otherwise. c.
+A team that is composed of some top-quality members, and others who just played easy riders but took a share of the credit. d.
+A team that fakes results to look like it succeeded. — location: [4059](kindle://book?action=open&asin=B00OG8AXKO&location=4059) ^ref-4283

+---
 the afterglow of the success—and it will reward them with raises, promotions, fame, and recruitment into even more important teams. — location: [3991](kindle://book?action=open&asin=B00OG8AXKO&location=3991) ^ref-38782